-Homology Medicines is focused on advancing our gene therapy and nuclease-free gene editing technology forward as one-time treatments and potential cures for patients with rare diseases.
+Homology Medicines is focused on advancing our genetic medicines platform as one-time treatments and potential cures for patients with rare diseases.

 Clinical trials are an important part of the drug development process, and vital to treatments being reviewed and approved before potentially becoming available to patients.